kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-a-server.md

 ### 6. Check JATOS' test page

-JATOS comes with a handy test page: in the browser go to `http://my-jatos-domain/jatos/admin`, then click _Tests_ and check that all tests are 'OK' (in older version the test page is under `http://my-jatos-domain/jatos/test`).
+JATOS comes with a handy test page: in the browser go to `http://my-jatos-domain/jatos/admin`, then click _Tests_ and check that all tests are 'OK'.

 ### 7. [Optional] Proxy and encryption